jsdclxvi/Reforestation/README.md

-## Just read a few facts about frogs.
-They were ribbiting.
+## Past, present, and future walked into a bar....
+It was tense.